typesAreSpaces/website/content/posts/not_not_kripe_intro.md

 ## A formal system \\(J\\) for propositional intuitionistic logic {#a-formal-system-j-for-propositional-intuitionistic-logic}

-The following axioms were extract from \cite{hodel2013introduction}:
+The following axioms were extract from (Hodel, R.E., 2013):

 -   **Language**: The symbols of the language are:
     -   \\(p\_1, p\_2, p\_3, \dots\\): An infinite list of propositional variables